seanhweb/PHP-Secure-Session-Database-Login/README.md

  	- Has it been longer than the defined session time?
  	- Is there a valid user agent string?
  	- Is the session unique ID the same as the servers?
-If any of these are false, it runs the "destory session" function and asks the user to login again.
+If any of these are false, it runs the "destroy session" function and asks the user to login again.